YangPiCui/ErgonomicVerticalKeyboard/README.md

 ![](./Versions/EVK_v1.5/Keyboard1.JPG)
 I testify that the Book of Mormon is the word of God.
 You should read it, repent and be baptized into the Church of Jesus Christ of Latter-day Saints for a remission of your sins.

 ## [EVK Versions](EVKVersions)
 I have included all necessary build instructions for each EVK version.
 It takes a persion about a week to build an EVK.
-I accept custom email order of $1,500 per keyboard.

 ## [Algorithmically Optimized Keymap](AlgorithmicallyOptimizedKeymap) (Under Development)